Bangladesh

 A Life of Colour

-We will visit the largest tie dying fabric centre in all of Bangladesh, a place where workers dye fabrics by hand and spread them on the ground or on racks to dry in the baking sun.
+We will visit the largest fabric dying centre in all of Bangladesh, a place where workers dye fabrics by hand and spread them on the ground or on racks to dry in the baking sun.
 This riot of colour changes every day and we will spend some time creating images of the workers of the cloth while exploring lines and composition in photography.

-Stone Miners and Brick Makers
+Waste Pickers, Stone Miners and Brick Makers

 Perhaps some of the most confronting work sites we will visit in Bangladesh will be traditional stone and coal mines.
 In these sites over 20,000 people work each day to winnow, sort, wash, carry and load rocks and coal in an industry that dates back hundreds of years.